wesleycamargo/azure-docs.pt-br/articles/vs-azure-tools-setting-up-named-authentication-credentials.md

 <properties
-   pageTitle="Configurando credenciais de autenticação nomeadas | Microsoft Azure" description="Saiba como fornecer credenciais que o Visual Studio pode usar para autenticar solicitações no Azure para publicar um aplicativo no Azure do Visual Studio ou para monitorar um serviço de nuvem existente. " services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Setting Up Named Authentication Credentials | Microsoft Azure" description="Learn how to to provide credentials that Visual Studio can use to authenticate requests to Azure to publish an application to Azure from Visual Studio or to monitor an existing cloud service.. " services="visual-studio-online" documentationCenter="na" authors="TomArcher"